Pygmy gourami: Importance to humans

 While these are not schooling fish, they can usually be kept peacefully in small groups.
-Keep in mind that they will not compete well for food with aggressive tank mates and will not cope well with constant harassment.
-Notoriously nippy fish such as tiger barbs or large danios are poor choices for tank companions.
+They will not compete well for food with aggressive tank mates and will not cope well with constant harassment.
+Nippy fish such as tiger barbs or large danios are poor choices for tank companions.
+They will be targeted by male bettas so should not be kept with them.
 Because of their small size, pygmy gouramis are an ideal choice for smaller aquaria.
 A good size aquarium for a trio or pair would be a planted 5 gallon tank.

-They will be targeted by male bettas so should not be kept with them.
+Sparkling gouramis sometimes prey on smaller shrimp species such as those from genera Neocaridina and Caridina.

-They are not finicky about food, and will readily accept flake foods, live foods, or frozen foods.
-They should be fed once or twice every day.
+They are not finicky about food, and will readily accept flake foods, live foods, or frozen foods — once or twice every day.

-Breeding

-Pygmy gouramis can be induced to breed by raising the temperature and dropping the water level about 15 cm (6 inches).
-During mating, the male embraces the female, with their bodies intertwining tightly.
-The female deposits the eggs and both the male and female will collect the eggs in their mouths and deposit them into a bubble nest created earlier by the male.
-Other tankmates should ideally be removed at this point, since the male vigorously guards the eggs and may attack other fish.
-The male can be left with the eggs until they hatch.
-The fry are tiny and require microscopic infusoria until they are large enough to accept newly hatched brine shrimp or dry food.
-The water in the tank should be kept very clean with frequent water changes.